 Matt: At the core, I think it's that teenagers represent the future because they're going to live in the next era, and that creates a lot of hope and anxiety for adults.
 They project their fears onto young people and it leads to a desire to control them.
 But why do adults forget this need for freedom and self-expression and revert to this need to control?
 I think it's out of fear.

 Jon: And also people get beaten down by life, they really do.
-People get into habits and raising a family, if you do that.
+People get into habits and raising a family.
 It also depends on temperament.
 I've always been a guy who's interested in the present and the future.
-A lot of my work is in the past but when I was a kid I was into stuff that were really cutting edge, which is why I'm excited about the film because it's so different.
+A lot of my work is in the past but when I was a kid I was into stuff that was really cutting edge, which is why I'm excited about the film.
 You have the everyman histories, the history of the normal people, but when I was a kid I hated the normal people.
 I never wanted to be normal EVER.
 With the book and the film I was interested in the exceptional people who make the change.
 Because, if there's no change there's just entropy and then everything turns to shit.

 Matt: When I was a teen I was a gay activist, and I remember publishing this underground newspaper and dumping it in the middle of my quad and then going to the bathroom and just barfing.
 I didn't even think about it as brave, it was just this immediate need to express myself.
 As I get older I think about what people will think of me and I try not to think that way, but with teenagers, they just purely express in a very visceral way.

 Jason: I do remember being an adolescent and feeling angry and sad and not knowing why.
 As you get older, adults need to find a reason for why you feel all these things.
-I have a daughter now and whenever I meet a parent of an older kid they go, "Just wait till she's 13!" *eye roll* and it's like, why the "just wait?"
+I have a daughter now and whenever I meet a parent of an older kid they go, "Just wait 'til she's 13!"
+And it's like, why the "just wait"?

 Jon: It's part of that experience of separating from your parents and joining the world of your peers.